Heibert/Heibert/README.md

 - LinkedIn: https://www.linkedin.com/in/heibert-mogollon/

 ## 🔭 My Projects:
-- **INSIGHTS** A website packed with a multiple tools for the staff members.
+- **INSIGHTS** A comprehensive website offering multiple tools for staff members.
+Currently, this is my largest project by a significant margin.
 - **StaffNet** This project is designed for efficient staff management within a company.
 - **CherPro:** A Management Assistance System using PHP and React
 - **Discography:** A simple CRUD made in Java